Jaswir/AAAS-Frontend/README.md

 # AAAS
 Autistic As A Service

+Have business impact
+Side project is a business

 * Local Utility
 * Take a slice of a complex problem (Google Search better version => Only Weather vertical, everybody looks up the weather...)